WE CAN DO IT!1 of 12This week, Wonder Woman opens in theaters - and it's already gaining great reception from critics and fans alike.

 Storm9 of 12Storm started as the X-Men’s ingénue, a young heroine who was one of the rookie mutants recruited when the original team went missing.
 Alongside other X-Men mainstays like Wolverine, Nightcrawler, and Colossus, Storm rose through the ranks becoming not just a seasoned hero, but a mentor to her fellow mutants, and now serves as the Headmistress of Xavier’s school, and the leader of the X-Men.

 Storm is also the first major female hero of color – a distinction that shouldn’t be overlooked, especially considering how important she’s remained in both X-Men and Marvel lore.
-Fans saw a new side of Storm when Alexandra Shipp took over the role of a younger version of the character in the recent film X-Men: Apocalypse.
+Fans saw a new side of Storm when Alexandra Shipp took over the role of a younger version of the character in last year's film X-Men: Apocalypse.

 Invisible Woman10 of 12Marvel’s first superheroine may not have the highest profile of the characters on this list, but Sue Storm set the pace for modern female heroes – and still occupies a fairly unique place in comic books.